 Because successfully proving a wrongful termination lawsuit requires persuasive evidence and good lawyering, you should not hesitate to consult the experienced employment lawyers at Mashel Law if one or more of the following applies to you:

-- You believe you were terminated for refusing to perform an illegal or unsafe act for your employer.
+- You believe you were terminated for complaining about or refusing to perform an illegal or unsafe act for your employer.

-- You believe that you have been the victim of discrimination because of one or more protected class characteristics you possess.
+- You believe that you have been the victim of discrimination because of one or more protected class characteristics you possess such as your race/color, sex/gender, national origin/ethnicity, religion/creed, age, pregnancy, marital status, disability, or sexual orientation.

-- You believe you were terminated or suffered some other form of punishment after complaining about harassment or some other form of discrimination.
+- You believe you were terminated or suffered some other form of punishment after complaining about sexual harassment or some other form of abusive conduct on the job.

-- You believe you were terminated or suffered some other form of punishment after you reported you were injured on the job and requested medical treatment.
+- You believe you were terminated or suffered some other form of punishment after requesting a reasonable accommodation for a disability, or a serious medical condition.

 - You believe you were terminated or suffered some other form of punishment after you requested family leave time off in order to tend to the illness of a child or your own serious medical condition.